 As an educator I have continuously brought in local expertise and forged alliances with conservation authorities, community groups, local businesses, and funding organizations.
 These alliances are essential for the work.
 Together we plant trees, naturalize school yards, build outdoor spaces, facilitate outdoor experiences, deepen our learning and generally get children and youth outdoors and connected with nature.

-I am now working on a PhD at Trent University in interdisciplinary social research with a focus on education for sustainability.
-In the first year of my PhD I have had the good fortune to present workshops at EECOM, Take Me Outside, Wild Pedagogies and COEO’s wonderful fall 2023 conference Open the Doors to the Outdoors.
-I am currently in various teaching roles at Trent, working with aspiring teachers and undergraduates in environmental science and conservation biology.
-I have been an outdoors enthusiast all my life, hiking, canoeing, kayaking, wandering and often just sitting and being in the wilderness – drinking it all in.
-As a young child and as an adult my greatest solace and feeling of deepest belonging has always been outside in the natural world.
+I have been an outdoors enthusiast all my life, hiking, canoeing, kayaking, wandering and often just sitting and being outside, anywhere outside – drinking it all in.
+As a young child and as an adult my greatest solace and feeling of deepest belonging has always been through connection with the natural world.

 Like many of you, I feel the urgency of the work done by COEO and its members.
 We have an important calling to reforge and strengthen connections between our children, youth and young adults and the natural world that sustains us.